 Please encourage your students to utilize this free service to help them improve their written and oral communication work.
 Ideally, students should contact the CBC as soon as they receive an assignment from you.
 A consultant can then meet with the student and establish a plan to assist them with any aspect of the writing process (researching and organizing material, writing, revising, rehearsing, or simply getting started).

-Students will go to moore.mywconline.net to log on and select a synchronous virtual appointment time.
+Students will go to moore.mywconline.net to log on and select an in-person or virtual appointment time.

 We currently offer the following workshop topics:

 A poorly structured meeting can kill all the enthusiasm in an organization.
 In this workshop, students will learn how to lead an effective meeting from start to finish.
 We’ll discuss remote meetings, agendas, and minutes, and we’ll leave time at the end for small group consultations.

 This workshop is intended for graduate students teaching for the first time while also balancing graduate coursework and research.
 In this workshop, we’ll cover how to develop classroom presence, how to communicate effectively with students, and how to and develop clear assignments and evaluations.
 Participants can expect to take away sample assignments, syllabi, and rubrics.
 We will also close the session with a round table discussion during which graduate students can ask teaching-related questions and receive ideas from peers and CBC faculty.

 This interactive workshop is designed to help your students learn the importance of crafting an effective message and how the goals and conventions of speeches compliment their written research.
 Students are challenged to focus on the keys to effective presentations including how to analyze and read audiences, and how to select the best arguments and data for particular situations.
 The longer 40-minute workshop also provides opportunities for volunteers to make short presentations and receive immediate feedback on how to develop their core strengths.